katzenpost/katzenpost/docs/specs/end_to_end.rst

 .. rubric:: Abstract

-This is a specification for the Panoramix/LEAP mix network client end to end protocol and egress mix behavior.
-The mix network specification is described in Panoramix Mix Network Specification.
+This is a specification for the Katzenpost mix network client end to end protocol and egress mix behavior.
+The mix network specification is described in Katzenpost Mix Network Specification.
-The protocols used by the entities to publish their identities is described in the Panoramix Mix Network PKI Specification.
+The protocols used by the entities to publish their identities is described in the Katzenpost Mix Network PKI Specification.

 .. contents:: :local: